-An artist in whose works the spontaneity of emotional intensity merges seamlessly with the the studied preciseness of technique, the rhythmic contours of abstraction come intertwined with the elements of classical Indian art, AP Santhanaraj is most widely known for distinct quality of line in his works.
+An artist whose works evoke the spontaneity of emotional intensity merges seamlessly with the studied preciseness of technique, the rhythmic contours of abstraction come intertwined with the elements of classical Indian art, AP Santhanaraj is most widely known for distinct quality of line in his works.

 The artist, in his creative process privileged substance of thought over the mere mechanical application of technique.
 Another distinct facet of Santhanaraj’s artistic oeuvre is his expertise in portraiture, both painting and sculpture.
 His portrait sculptures of Birla at the sky theatre of the planetarium and Karumuthu Thiagarajan Chettiar at the bank of Madura were well appreciated.